Vchitect/VBench/sampled_videos/README.md

     - *Per Dimension*: The sampled videos for each ability dimension evaluated by VBench.
 The per-dimension prompts are available under [`prompts/prompts_per_dimension`](https://github.com/Vchitect/VBench/tree/master/prompts/prompts_per_dimension), and we also provide a combined list of all the dimensions' prompts at [`prompts/all_dimension.txt`](https://github.com/Vchitect/VBench/blob/master/prompts/all_dimension.txt).
     - *Per Category*: The sampled videos for each ability dimension evaluated by VBench.
 The per-dimension prompts are available under [`prompts/prompts_per_category`](https://github.com/Vchitect/VBench/tree/master/prompts/prompts_per_category), and we also provide a combined list of all the dimensions' prompts at [`prompts/all_category.txt`](https://github.com/Vchitect/VBench/blob/master/prompts/all_category.txt).

+What's the potential usage of these videos:
+- Further labeling on video quality
+- For Instruction Tuning, using our videos and our human preference labels

 Below is the folder structure of different models' sampled videos:
 ```
 t2v_sampled_videos